AQA GCSE PE Past Papers: Complete Collection and Revision Guide

 Timing and Strategy for AQA GCSE PE Written Exams

-You have 1 hour 15 minutes for 78 marks on each paper.
+You’ve got 1 hour 15 minutes for 78 marks on each paper.
 That works out at roughly one mark per minute, with a small amount of reading time built in.
-In practice, this means you should spend about one minute per mark: a 1-mark question gets one minute, a 6-mark question gets six minutes.
+In practice, spend about one minute per mark: a 1-mark question gets one minute, a 6-mark question gets six minutes.

 Most students run short on time because they write too much on low-mark questions and rush the extended answers.
 A 1-mark recall question either earns the mark or it doesn’t — writing three sentences won’t turn a wrong answer into a right one.
-Keep short answers concise and save your time for the questions where depth and detail actually earn marks.
+Keep short answers concise.
+Save your time for questions where depth and detail actually earn marks.

 For extended answers, spend the first minute planning before you write.
 Jot down key points, decide on a logical order, and check you’re addressing the command word.
 A planned 6-mark answer almost always outscores an unplanned one.